 Debug messages

-The rich components of the console (build status and work in progress area) are displayed regardless of the log level used.
-Before Gradle 4.0 those rich components were only displayed at log level LIFECYCLE or below.
+The console’s rich components (build status and work-in-progress area) are displayed regardless of the log level used.

 Choosing a log level